-It is not uncommon for my Freestones to dry completely overnight, even left beside my tent.
+It is not uncommon for my Freestones to dry completely overnight, even left outside beside my tent.
 I wish the same holds true for all boot brands.
 Although, I will add, with age I find they are staying wet for longer.
-Maybe the water repellent coatings is slowly wearing off.
+Maybe the water-repellent coatings have worn off.

 I applaud Simm for making their boots available in a large range of sizes.
 Starting at size 5 all the way to the massive 16.
 As someone who wears a size 15, I wish other manufacturers will take note.